Arundel2017/oop_notes/notes.md

 - NB if you don't flush a statement while debugging it might be left in the buffer when the program crashes.
 - `>>` behaves like `<<` but takes an object as its right operand to store the input.
 - `>>` is type sensitive, it reads according to the type of variable you are reading into.
-- Whitespace terminates the reading of strings, but is otherwise ignored by `>>`.
+- Trailing whitespace terminates the reading of strings, but is otherwise ignored by `>>`.
+Leading whitespace is ignored for reading strings.
 - Input of the wrong type will cause the `>>` operation to fail.

 #### Basic Error Handling